mauwot/gettingcleaning_course_proj/CodeBook.md

 [64] "fbodybodyaccjerkmag_std_"   "fbodybodygyromag_mean_"     "fbodybodygyromag_std_"
 [67] "fbodybodygyrojerkmag_mean_" "fbodybodygyrojerkmag_std_"

-subject_id represets 30 participant of the study and their activities (activity_class):
+subject_id represents 30 participant of the study and their activities (activity_class):

 The variables represent average values of the original data set variables for all means and standard derivations of the measurements.
 Variable names where changed by replacing "()", "-","," by "_"and capital letters were changed to lower case.